Completing the Notice of Tenant Rights for Partially Covered Units

 -

-Keep a copy in your records.
+Keep a copy for your records.

 -

-Sample: Notice of Tenant Rights for a Single-Family Home (owned by an individual person)
+Sample: Notice of Tenant Rights for a Single-Family Home

 ☐ Newly constructed rental unit

-☐ Government subsidy or government ownership
+☐ Government subsidy or ownership

 Section 2: State Rent Cap (Civil Code § 1947.12)